Involve your customers and collaborate with them from the start. Otherwise, you are working without understanding the whole picture.

 This is an important distinction for UX designers to make as by putting the customer first, and taking the time to understand their real needs, problems, desires, dreams and goals, a deep connection can be built that if nurtured, will be ongoing and lead to the creation of products that will solve people’s problems and help them lead easier, more productive lives.

 Ignited by the first and second industrial revolutions, the rapid growth of manufacturing gave rise to the need for mass-produced products expressly designed for human use.
 An abundance of fossil fuels, steam power, electricity and the innovative machines they powered set in motion an era of accelerated change that continues to transform human society today.

 Modern industrial design was born after the second world war.
 The rising consumer culture fueled the need for everyday product designs that provided conveniences and worked well for people.
-Nevertheless, products designs were conceived, designed and manufactured without much end-user involvement and the process continued to be largely driven by star-designers, engineers and the conceptual ‘schools of thought’ (e.g. Bauhaus, Art Deco, Modernism, and Postmodernism) that arose during the late 19th and lasted until early 2001.
+Nevertheless, products designs were conceived, designed, and manufactured without much end-user involvement, and the process continued to be largely driven by star designers, engineers, and the conceptual “schools of thought” (e.g., Bauhaus, Art Deco, Modernism, and Postmodernism) that arose during the late 19th century and lasted until the early 2000s.